tobyhodges/carpentries-de-meetup-2023/programme.md

 - How are you hoping to benefit from joining this meetup?

-## Skill-ups
+## Skill-up
-The meetup will include at least two skill-ups run by attendees.
+The meetup will include at least one skill-up run by attendees.
 The programme of skill-ups is still to be determined. **If you  would like to volunteer to deliver a skill-up to the other participants (maximum one hour), please [email the organisers](mailto:tobyhodges@carpentries.org)**.
+Any skill-up ideas that we cannot fit into the programme for this meetup, can be presented instead at a subsequent regularly-scheduled online community meetup.

 ## Community Discussion